NVIDIA/aistore/docs/bucket.md

 ## List Objects

-ListObjects API returns a page of object names and, optionally, their properties (including sizes, access time, checksums, and more), in addition to a token that serves as a cursor or a marker for the *next* page retrieval.
+ListObjects API returns a page of object names and, optionally, their properties (including sizes, access time, checksums, and more), in addition to a token that serves as a cursor, or a marker for the *next* page retrieval.

 When using proxy cache (experimental) immutability of a bucket is assumed between subsequent ListObjects request.
 If a bucket has been updated after ListObjects request, a user should call ListObjectsInvalidateCache API to get correct ListObjects results.
 This is the temporary requirement and will be removed in next AIS versions.

 ### List Options